 Great for holding things that don’t have an obvious home, like a remote control, a pair of scissors, even an air plant.
 Could work inside a closet or on a foyer wall.

-1970s-era “splatterware” is having a bit of a moment; it also happens to be very affordable.
-This bowl can be used to hold fruit and veggies or to serve salad or pasta.
+It seems 1970s-era “splatterware” is having a bit of a moment; it also happens to be very affordable.
+This long vessel can be used to store your kitchen utensils and would make a nice pop of color on your countertop.

 For the black thumbs out there: A bunch of these unkillable dried buds will brighten up any room (and will look particularly great in a milk-glass vase.)

-For a little yacht club in the bathroom.
+For a little woodsy scene in the bathroom.

 Just stick this vinyl decal onto a French press, and poof, it’s a penguin.